To fetch a blog detail page data by ID from MongoDB in NextJS, you can follow these steps:

 export default connectToDatabase;

-to store the connection string to your MongoDB database.
-You can set this environment variable in a .env
+In this example, we use an environment variable MONGODB_URI to store the connection string to your MongoDB database.
+You can set this environment variable in a .env file or your preferred method.

 Step 3: Create an API route to fetch the document by ID.
-Create a file, let’s say pages/api/blog/[id].js
+Create a file, let’s say pages/api/blog/[id].js:

 import connectToDatabase from ‘../../../db’;